rubarb666/Website/docs/tutorial/index.md

 Like any programmer you're itching to get started so let's work on a real example and we'll learn about the basics of Rhubarb along the way.

+## Before you start

+In order to run this project you will need `docker` and `docker-compose`.
+This is just one way of running things like a webserver (apache) and a database (MySQL) without worrying about local versions, OS compatibility, firewalls etc.

 ## Starting a project

 You can also manually create and edit a composer file if you wish but it's simpler to use composer to